Vibracoustic

 Renewable, Recycled, and Non-Hazardous Compounds

 Carbon black is usually made from fossil fuels like crude oil or natural gas.
 Instead, we can obtain it from used tires, thus reducing waste.
 We can also use renewable plasticizers, which lowers the carbon footprint.
-Furthermore, we are eliminating hazardous substances in the development of green rubber compounds, which also improves working conditions for our employees.
+Furthermore, with green rubber compounds, we are finding solutions to eliminate hazardous substances improving working conditions for our employees.

 Biotechnical Recycling of Natural Rubber Waste